WBOR-91-1-FM/wbor-rds-encoder/README.md

 - **RabbitMQ Consumer**: Consumes messages containing the currently playing track information.
 We use [Spinitron](https://spinitron.com/) as our source.
 (As for getting the messages published to this queue, read the [Data Flow](#data-flow) section.)
 - **Text Processing & Filtering**:
-  - Normalize text as ASCII
-  - Handles special characters by replacing or omitting them
+  - Normalize text / unidecode to ASCII.
+Handles special characters by replacing them with question marks, though this can be customized.
-  - Removes profane words to ensure appropriate broadcast content
+  - Censors [profane words](https://raw.githubusercontent.com/zacanger/profane-words/master/words.json) to ensure appropriate broadcast content
 - **RT (RadioText)**: a 64-character field that displays on newer FM receivers.
 - **[RT+ (RadioText Plus)](https://tech.ebu.ch/docs/techreview/trev_307-radiotext.pdf)**: Allows certain receivers to parse metadata fields from the RT, such as artist and song name.
 - **DEVA SmartGen Mini Integration**: